sventechie/friendui-mysql/README.md

                :subprotocol "mysql" }
 ```

-This library is not yet available on clojars, so you'll need to clone the repo and `lein install`.
+This library is not yet available on Clojars, so you'll need to clone the repo and `lein install`.

+See [friendui-mysql-example](https://github.com/sventechie/friendui-mysql-example) for a working example.

 I have attempted to use fairly generic SQL so this could be easily modified for PostgreSQL or other databases.